-This 32 week Applied Cyber Security program prepares students for a career in the high demand field of Cyber Security.
+This 40 week Applied Cyber Security program prepares students for a career in the high demand field of Cyber Security.
 Graduates of the program will earn a certificate.
-The program prepares students for the Cisco Certified Network Associate (CCNA), Cisco Certified Entry Networking Technician (CCENT), and the Computing Technology Industry Association's (CompTIA) Network+ (N10-007) certification exams.
+The program prepares students for the Cisco Certified Network Associate (CCNA), Cisco Certified Entry Networking Technician (CCENT), and the Computing Technology Industry Association's (CompTIA) A+ (220-1001 & 220-1002) and Network+ (N10-007) certification exams.
 The program has been designed by industry leaders to meet industry expectations.
-In the program, students will learn networking, scripting, server fundamentals, and information security fundamentals.
+In the program, students will learn hardware, networking, scripting, server operating system, and information security fundamentals.

-Program Requirements Quarter Credit Hours
+Course Code and Title Quarter Credit Hours

-CYB101 Networking Fundamentals 8
+CYB101 Information Technology Fundamentals 8

-CYB102 Scripting Fundamentals 8
+CYB102 Networking Fundamentals 8

-CYB103 Linux Server Fundamentals 8
+CYB103 Scripting Fundamentals 8

-CVR104 Windows Server Fundamentals 8
+CYB104 Linux and Windows Server Fundamentals 8

+CYB105 Information Security 8